✓ Updated May 2026

 Sunrise Kayak on the Glassy Lake

-Embark on a pre-dawn trek up to the 'Indian Nose' viewpoint for a truly unforgettable sunrise experience.
-As the sun crests the horizon, it illuminates the entire lake and its surrounding volcanoes, creating a breathtaking panorama that feels like stepping into a postcard.
+Embark on a pre-dawn trek to the 'Indian Nose' (La Nariz) viewpoint for an unforgettable sunrise spectacle.
+As the sun crests the horizon, it illuminates the lake and volcanoes in a breathtaking panorama, a truly spiritual start to the day.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.